World Antibiotic Awareness Week

 The theme of the first World Antibiotic Awareness Week reiterated the need for responsible antibiotic use, addressing AMR as a shared responsibility.

-You may also like to read-- Detoxification of body naturally
+You may also like to read-- World Chronic Obstructive Pulmonary Disease Day

 The Role of Key Stakeholders in Combating AMR